shank250/Mini-Project-Diabetic-retinopathy/README.md

 # Diabetic Retinopathy Detection with CNN

-This project is a **Diabetic Retinopathy Detection System** that uses a **Convolutional Neural Network (CNN)** to classify retinal images.
+This project is a **Diabetic Retinopathy Detection System** that uses a **Convolutional Neural Network (CNN) With Long Range Units and Inception V3** to classify retinal images.
 It provides a simple web-based interface for users to upload retinal images and get predictions on the presence of diabetic retinopathy.

 ---